Constantin Isopescu-Grecul: World War I

+Vienna crisis

-The Treaty of Brest-Litovsk put an end to the war on the Russian Front, and returned the Austrian administration to Czernowitz.
-As skirmishes continued between Austro-Hungarian and Romanian armies during summer 1918, Isopescu-Grecul congratulated Emperor Charles on restoring Austrian Bukovina.
-However, in September, he and Simionovici informed Baron Hussarek, the Minister President, that Bukovinian Romanians felt betrayed by the regime, and no longer considered themselves loyal to the monarchy.
+In September, Isopescu-Grecul and Simionovici informed Baron Hussarek, the Minister President, that Bukovinian Romanians felt betrayed by the regime, and no longer considered themselves loyal to the monarchy.
 On October 4, during an interview with the emperor, he asserted that the 4 million Romanians of Bukovina and Transylvania now wished to form their own independent state, or a single autonomous unit of Austria.
 While mentioned in some reports as supportive of a Danubian Federation, which had been proposed by Woodrow Wilson, he described it in his speeches as no longer feasible or desirable.
 On October 16, Isopescu-Grecul became head of the Romanian National Council in Vienna, which regarded itself as a constitutional assembly for Transylvania–Bukovina.
-It was a five-member body: the four House deputies caucusing as Romanians, joined by George Grigorovici of the Bukovina Socialists.
+It was a five-member body: the four House deputies caucusing as Romanians, joined by the Socialist Grigorovici.
 On the same day, Emperor Charles released his proclamation To my peoples, which promised a new political system for Cisleithania, but made virtually no mention of Bukovina's future organization.

-Vienna crisis and Hungarian War

 Isopescu-Grecul obtained that the House session of October 22 be assigned to presenting the Romanian Bukovinian viewpoint.
 In his own speech, he referred to the Fourteen Points doctrine as a guarantee of self-determination, criticizing the emperor's "nebulous" promises; he also attacked Austria for not intervening to support the Romanian cause in Transylvania or Transleithania at large.
 Rejecting any offer of partition, as had most non-Ukrainian deputies for Bukovina, he declared that he looked forward to the subject being tackled at the peace conference.
 He then led the Romanian deputies into a rendition of Deșteaptă-te, române!, the Romanian patriotic hymn.
 By November 1, the empire was descending into anarchy, and German speakers in Vienna demanded a German republic of their own.
 As Isopescu-Grecul put it: "we expected absolute change, if not perhaps the dissolution of Austria, within three months".

-Isopescu-Grecul received in Vienna the Transylvanian Iuliu Maniu, of the more powerful Romanian National Party (PNR).
-Maniu, Isopescu-Grecul and Simionovici formed the triumvirate leadership of the reorganized Romanian Council; Viorel Tilea and Epifane Munteanu were appointed as their secretaries.
+Isopescu-Grecul then received Maniu in Vienna; the two of them, alongside Simionovici, formed the triumvirate leadership of the reorganized Romanian Council.
+Viorel Tilea and Epifane Munteanu were appointed as their secretaries.
 On November 1, Isopescu and Maniu visited General Stöger-Steiner, nominally in charge of the War Ministry, and demanded direct control over Romanian units in the Common Army.
 Stöger yielded within the hour, although he admitted that he no longer controlled the troops, which answered to a revolutionary committee.
-With this, the Romanian Military Senate took charge of public order in Vienna, reorganizing troops on national grounds and under a Romanian flag.
-According to Tilea, the Senate was able to defend the War Ministry against armed assaults by groups answering to the Communist Party.
+Isopescu-Grecul reported in 1928 that the general had issued a veiled threat, informing him and Maniu that they too risked being toppled by a military dictatorship, which would then proceed to shoot them.
+Maniu reportedly shrugged this off: "I don't feel it likely that the reactionaries could succeed, but, even if they were to, we must not falter.
+And then, if this is indeed a revolution, it needs its martyrs.
+Should they shoot us, we'll be laid side by side in our graves."